Stormwater Incentive Program

 Will rural properties which do not have access to city water supply systems and do not have access to a storm water runoff collection system still be charged the storm water fee?
 As they would not benefit from a drop in the water / wastewater and rates (not having access to the water system) this would result in an increase in their fees without any associated drop that other residents would receive.
 Essentially putting the cost of management of the city folks storm system on the rural folks who already have to pay for their own maintenance fees for their independent water and water systems.

-Denise Devine asked 6 months ago
+Denise Devine asked about 1 year ago

 The City of Hamilton currently funds the majority of its stormwater program through the water utility.
 A smaller portion is also funded through property taxes.
 This means that properties that consume more City potable water, contribute more towards stormwater funding.
 It also means that properties with small water consumption but large parking lots, contribute little to stormwater funding.